Korean, Edit

 ① Set points and normal ranges for homeostasis may vary for different environments

-② One way to change the normal range of homeostasis is to purify it (the process of adapting to changes in the external environment).
+② One way to change the normal range of homeostasis is the process of adapting to changes in the external environment.

 ② Energy strategy

-○ In general, temperature resistant animals are less resistant to fluctuations in internal temperature and more food intake than external temperature animals.
+○ In general, endothermic animals have lower tolerance to internal temperature fluctuations and require a greater food intake compared to ectothermic animals.

 ⑵ Effect on metabolic rate